CSRG-Group/dcs-notes.github.io/index.md

 Given the large number of topics, it makes sense to break these down into broader topics- these will each form their own pages, and will be activated as progress on them continues:

-1. Variables, number systems, and I/O
+1. ❌ Variables, number systems, and I/O (1 to 4 from above)
-2. Conditional statements
+2. ❌Conditional and iterative statements (5 to 6)
-3. Iterative statements
+4. ❌Arrays, methods, scope and recursion (7 to 9)
+5. ❌Object oriented programming (10 to 14)
+6. ❌Abstract classes and inheritance (15 to 16)
+7. ❌Exceptions (17)
+8. ❌Generics (18)